MCMC sampling colourings and independent sets of G(n,d/n) near the uniqueness threshold: Remaining Proofs

 Let ${\cal B}_1$ be the set of blocks created from the cycles in ${\cal C}$ and let ${\cal B}_2={\cal B}\backslash {\cal B}_1$.
 It suffices to show that with probability at least $1-2n^{-3/4}$, ${\cal B}_1$ contains only unicyclic blocks and ${\cal B}_2$ contains only trees.

-First we focus on the set of blocks ${\cal B}_1$.
-In view of Theorem \ref{thrm:BreakablePaths}, it suffices to show that there are no two cycles in ${\cal C}$ within distance $10\frac{\ln n}{\ln^5 d}$ from each other.
+First we focus on ${\cal B}_1$.
+It suffices to show that with sufficiently large probability $\G$ is such that no two cycles in ${\cal C}$ are close to each other, e.g., at distance smaller than $10\frac{\ln n}{ (\ln d)^5}$.
+Then, Theorem \ref{thrm:BreakablePaths} guarantees that the no two cycles will get to the same block.

-If there is a pair of cycles in ${\cal C}$ at distance less than $10\frac{\ln n}{\ln^5 d}$, then the following should hold: There is a set of vertices $S$ of cardinality less than $2\frac{\ln n}{\ln^2 d}$ such that the number of edges between the vertices in $S$ is at least $|S|+1$.
-We are going to show that such a set does not exist in $G(n,d/n)$ with probability at least $1-n^{-3/4}$.
-Let $D$ be the event that such a set exists.
-It holds that
+If there is a pair of cycles in ${\cal C}$ at distance less than $10\frac{\ln n}{ (\ln d)^5}$, then the following should hold: There is a set of vertices $S$ of cardinality less than $2\frac{\ln n}{(\ln d)^2}$ such that the number of edges between the vertices in $S$ is at least $|S|+1$.
+We show that such a set does not exist in $\G$ with probability at least $1-n^{-3/4}$.